 On two different Sports Illustrated covers, you can see David Beckham portrayed like a superhero while Alex Morgan is objectified in a bikini.

 Media outlets sexualize female players to gain interest.

 Another difference the USWNT team currently battles is the FIFA pay difference.

 - The average salary for professional female players in the U.S. is between $25,000 and $85,000 per season, while the men make up to $300,000 per player.

 For the 2014 and 2015 World Cup, the men’s champions won 17x more than the women’s champions.

 Demands of the Game

-Men and women do have anthropometric and physiological differences, but the differences are smaller in professionals soccer players than they are in the general population.
+Men and women have anthropometric and physiological differences, but the differences are smaller in professional soccer players than in the general population.

 This suggests that female soccer players have improved their fitness and strength relative to the average population better than males.